MrExhilarator/reactEmojiGame/README.md

 This game tests the memory power of an individual.
 You can try this game [here](https://mrexhilarator.github.io/reactEmojiGame/)

+### How to play:

+Click on different emoji each time until u click all the emojis present to win.
+Clicking on the same emoji twice results in failure of the game.

 ### Refer to the image below: